Two people wearing student fashion designs by Tassia Murray

 Course highlights

-• Master traditional and modern fashion design methods, including drawing techniques, pattern-cutting using CLO3D, animation, fashion illustration, silkscreen, embroidery, and constructed textiles—as well as growing your own biomaterials
+• Master traditional and innovative fashion design methods, including pattern-cutting, fashion illustration, silkscreen print, embroidery, and constructed textiles and biomaterials

-• Gain valuable industry experience by taking an optional placement, either with a company or as self-employed
+• Gain valuable industry experience and entrepreneurship skills by taking an optional placement, either with a company or as self-employed

 • Enhance your collaboration and team-working skills by working with other students on other courses in the Faculty of Creative and Cultural Industries

-• Get insight into the fashion industry by attending guest lectures by visiting international professionals—previous visitors include Julian Roberts, Niccolo Casas and Shingo Sato
+• Get insight into the fashion industry by attending guest lectures by visiting international professionals—previous visitors include Mohsin Sajid, Niccolo Casas and Shingo Sato

-• Impress potential employers by exhibiting your work at the University’s annual graduate shows and in London
+• Showcase your skills by exhibiting your work at the University’s annual graduate show

 Top 30